Will Mexico pay for Trump's wall? McConnell says 'uh, no'

 "Do you believe that Mexico will pay for it [the border wall]?," Politico Playbook's Jake Sherman asked.
 McConnell, R-Ky., flatly responded, "Uh, no."

-McConnell said he believes that there are certain areas along the border that don't need a border wall to secure the area.
+McConnell said he believes that there are certain areas along the border that don't need a border wall.

-The border wall, which is estimated will cost $21.6 billion dollars to build, has spurred a lot of controversy in the United States and Mexico.
+The project, which is estimated to cost $21.6 billion, has spurred a lot of controversy in the United States and Mexico.

-Mexico's President Enrique Peña Nieto has continually refuted Trump's claims that Mexico will pay for it, however Trump has refused to back off that claim.
+Mexico's President Enrique Peña Nieto has continually refuted Trump's claims that Mexico will pay for the wall.
+However, Trump has refused to back off that claim.